B i o g r a p h y

 From Fall of 2015 until Fall of 2018, Tony toured the Northeast with the electrifying progressive bluegrass band Floodwood, which includes drummer Vinnie Amico of moe.
-Appearances included the 2016 Summer Camp Festival and the 2016 Peach Festival.
+Appearances included the 2016 Summer Camp Festival in Illinois and the 2016 Peach Festival in Pennsylvania.
 During that time, the band recorded the award-winning album 'Til I Die.

 ACOUSTIC & UPRIGHT